Louis95/easy-send/README.md

 # Description
-Easy send is a crypto wallet that enables you to easily send crypto currencies to different addresses.
+Easy send is a crypto wallet that enables you to easily send crypto currencies to different addresses (ENS integration coming up soon).
 You can also view your transfer history.

+# Still in progress
+ - Top up mobile money accounts with crypto.
+(MTN mobile money and Orange)
+ - Create  and fund cards (Visa and master) using crypto.

 # Demo
 You can check the demo [Here](https://0002q1mu706t4f3i9d8sjkndvqdl5eqvl93suf0sh8sv5nfip35v8j0.siasky.net/)